sanjucheerla/CLOVER/README.md

-# CLOVER: A Benchmark for Full-Text CTD-Aligned Chemical–Gene Interaction Extraction using Large Language Models
+# CLOVER: Chemical-gene LLM benchmark for Obtaining Valid Entity Relationships for the Comparative Toxicogenomics Database (CTD)

 CLOVER is a systematic benchmarking framework for evaluating large language models (LLMs) on **full-text chemical–gene interaction extraction** using the full CTD (Comparative Toxicogenomics Database) interaction schema.